 Check With Prior Employers

-You can also reconstruct your employment history by contacting the Human Resources department of any former employers where you have any uncertainty about your start and end dates of employment.
+You can also reconstruct your employment history by contacting the Human Resources department of any former employers where you worked, but you’re not certain about your start and end dates of employment.
 Let them know you would like to confirm the exact dates of employment that they have on record.

 How to Keep Track of Your Employment History